THE CONSTITUTION OF THE

 Section 2: Each class senate shall be open to any and all members of the respective class.

-Section 3: At least one advisor for each class senate shall be appointed by the activities director and must be a faculty member.
+Section 3: At least one advisor for each class senate shall be chosen by the class officers and approved or appointed by the activities director and must be a faculty member.

 Section 5: Senate members are required to attend scheduled senate meetings.

-Section 1: A club may be formed by five or more students who have a faculty member for an advisor and have submitted a constitution to the ASB Vice president for approval by early October.
-These constitutions must be approved by the ASB Vice president and ASB senators.
+Section 1: A club may be formed by ten or more students who have a faculty member for an advisor and have submitted a HSD Club Application Form and constitution to the ASB Vice president for approval within two weeks from the date of Club Rush.
+These constitutions must be approved by the ASB Vice president and ASB senators and submitted to the district for approval.

 Section 3: Each club must have at least 10 students.

-Section 4: In order for club members to earn activity letters, lettering criteria must be submitted in October and approved requirements must be met.
+Section 4: In order for club members to earn activity letters, lettering criteria must be submitted with club paperwork and approved requirements must be met.
 These criteria can be approved or rejected with suggested improvements for revision by the ASB Vice president and Senators.

-Section 2: Copies if the constitution shall be readily available.
+Section 2: Copies of the constitution shall be readily available.

-Section 4: The Century High school Yearbook will be called The Silver Claw.
+Section 4: The Century High school Yearbook will be named through the Yearbook Publication.

 Section 1: This constitution may be amended by 2/3’s vote from the ASB Executive Board, the Class Officers and the ASB Senate.

-Section 2: This constitution shall be voted on by the ASB officers in June of 2011 and may become affective the first day of school.
-September 2011.
+Section 2: This constitution shall be voted on by the ASB officers in June and may become effective the first day of school in September.